 Annie Geng is a third-year in the College.

-This article is part of The Maroon’s Orientation Issue, which will appear in print during O-Week.
+This article is part of The Maroon’s 2018 Orientation Issue, which appears in print during O-Week.
+You can view all of our Orientation Issue coverage here.
+If you are interested in joining The Maroon this fall, please find information here.